 We held our third TAG meeting on September 16, 2019 which focused on reviewing the focal habitats and process for habitat characterization, updates on the model development, and discussion on potential flow management scenarios.
 Over 30 TAG members attended in person or by phone.
-A subsequent TAG webinar was held on October 7, 2019 to discuss endmember species selection, with over 20 participants.
-The next TAG meeting is tentatively scheduled on March 11, 2020 and will focus on biological modeling approaches and initial results from the hydrologic modeling.
+A subsequent TAG webinar was held on October 7, 2019 to discuss endmember species selection.
+The next TAG meeting is scheduled for early April 2020 and will focus on biological modeling approaches and initial results from the hydrologic modeling.

-We also held our second stakeholder meeting on October 18, 2019 where we provided an update on the technical work to date, proposed approach to selecting management scenarios, key recommendations from the TAG, and shared information about stakeholder outreach and community insights.
-The next SWG meeting is scheduled on March 26, 2020.
+The second stakeholder meeting is scheduled for October 18, 2019 and will provide an update on the technical work to date, proposed approach to selecting management scenarios and key recommendations from the TAG.